 Griffo developed an eight-county coalition to fight the development of a statewide power line and, teaming with fellow county leaders, helped convince the state Legislature to reform the Medicaid program that was burdening county budgets.

-While serving as County Executive, Griffo was elected to the Board of Directors of the New York State Association of Counties and was a member of the New York State Law Enforcement Accreditation Council.
+While county executive, Griffo was elected to the New York State Association of Counties’ board of directors and was a member of the New York State Accreditation Council on Public Safety.

-His work as Mayor garnered bi-partisan State and National attention.
-Former Gov. George E. Pataki appointed Griffo to serve on a blue ribbon panel on municipal lobbying and the state’s Mohawk Valley Heritage Corridor Commission.
-He was appointed by former New York State Comptroller H. Carl McCall to serve on the New York State Comptroller’s Advisory Commission.
+Then Gov. George E. Pataki appointed Griffo still serve on a blue ribbon panel on municipal lobbying as well as the state’s Mohawk Valley Heritage Corridor Commission.
+Former Comptroller H. Carl McCall also picked Griffo for the Comptroller’s Advisory Commission.

 Griffo was president of the New York Conference of Mayors from 2000-2001 and was a board member of both that organization and the U.S. Conference of Mayors.
 He also served on the USCOM's Film Task Force and co-chaired the Amtrak Mayor’s Council.

 Before becoming mayor, Griffo was an Oneida County legislator, a director of community relations for Rome and an administrative assistant to the mayor.
 He has belonged to numerous fraternal and service organizations and served on numerous committees and boards.